Mohanavadivel-git/caasworkshop/lessons/5-console.md

 To deploy objects into Openshift, you will need the `oc` CLI.

-1. Go to https://files.caas.ford.com:9443/oc-cli/latest/ and click on the proper download for your operating system.
+1. Go to https://files.caas.ford.com:9443/oc-cli/latest/ and click on the proper download for your operating system.<br>
+   Or:<br>
+   Go to https://mirror.openshift.com/pub/openshift-v3/clients/, it will show list of version, select a appropriate version to download, for eample: ....../3.11.157/windows/oc.zip.
+The oc.zip will be downloaded to C:\Users\{CDSID}\Downloads

 1. Extract the contents of the zip/tar.
 If you are on Windows, the contents will be `oc.exe` and on Mac it will be the `oc` file.